Jeff2Ma/postcss-lazysprite/README.md

 #### cssSeparator

-> Separator between css selector's block and element.
-In this plugin. 'block' is equal to file dirname or dynamic ones, 'element' is the base name of file.
-Bettwen then there is a separator.
+> Separator between css selector's 'block' and 'element'.
+In this plugin. 'block' is equal to file dirname or dynamic one, 'element' is the base name of file.

 - Default: `'__'`
 - Required: `false`